dxc-technology/halstack-style-guide/components/tag/README.md

 ## Overview

-The Tag represents resources and global terms to identify and linked with a text section to provide the user with more context and information regarding a topic.
+The Tag represents resources and global terms to identify and linked with a text section to provide to the user more context and information regarding a topic.
 It usually appears in the top or bottom of the section and multiple tags can be concatenated to generate a series of resources displayed with a visual hierarchy that calls the user's attention.

 ## Appearance